So why is the story called The Descent of the Gods?

 CS Lewis wrote a lesser known trilogy of science fiction novels that were released over the years of 1938 – 1945.
 Actually, calling them ‘Sci-Fi’ is still not quite accurate.
 They could be described as Christian Sci-Fi, and I can’t recommend them enough.
 In them, Lewis explored ideas of how our understanding of science and the Bible was just scratching the surface of a much bigger universe that through our ordinary senses and imaginations, we could only understand in quaint and rather foolish ways.

 I don’t agree with all of his ideas, but reading Lewis’ Space Trilogy is one of the most amazing literary experiences I’ve ever had.
 He blew my mind like few other books have been able to do.
 That experience is what I hope my writing can give to others – expand the mind to consider possibilities you never considered before.
-If you haven’t read it – read it.
+If you haven’t read his space trilogy, do yourself a favor and do so!

 The crazy chapter, the one where all heaven and hell literally break loose, I was shocked to find, is entitled “The Descent of the Gods”.
 I had already been calling my story by this name for a couple years, so to find this phrase used by Lewis to crown his awe-inspiring space trilogy was an additional shocker while reading.
 It filled me with excitement, because like Lewis, I had a story I wanted to tell that was surprising, delighting and astounding me.